carpentries-incubator/reproducible-ml-workflows/episodes/htc-systems.md

     └─ exposes: crane
 ```

-and then use [`crane ls`](https://github.com/google/go-containerregistry/blob/main/cmd/crane/doc/crane_ls.md) to list all of the container images in your container registry for the particular image
+and then use [`crane ls`](https://github.com/google/go-containerregistry/blob/main/cmd/crane/doc/crane_ls.md) to list all of the Docker container images in your container registry for the particular image

 ```bash
 crane ls ghcr.io/<your GitHub username>/pixi-cuda-lesson